CSharp-Catalyst/ModellerMcp/docs/code-generation-design.md

 - **Security Context Validation**: Multi-level security validation for all operations
 - **Immutable Response Tracking**: Tamper-proof recording of all LLM interactions
 - **Post-Generation Validation**: Automated validation of generated content
+- **SDK Generation Service**: Complete .NET SDK generation from domain models
+- **API Generation Service**: Full Minimal API project generation with SDK integration
+- **VSA Prompt Service**: Template-driven code generation using VSA patterns
-- **Dependency Injection Integration**: Full DI support for all security services
+- **Dependency Injection Integration**: Full DI support for all services

+### ✅ MCP Tools Available

+- **GenerateSDK**: Generate complete .NET SDKs from domain models
+- **GenerateMinimalAPI**: Create full API projects that integrate with generated SDKs
+- **DiscoverModels**: Discover and validate all domain models in a project
+- **ValidateModel**: Validate specific model definitions
+- **ValidateStructure**: Validate project structure and naming conventions
+- **ValidateDomain**: Validate entire domain model collections

 ### 🔧 Ready for Integration

-The security framework is now ready to be integrated with actual LLM providers (OpenAI, Azure OpenAI, etc.) and can be used for production code generation scenarios.
+The complete generation framework is now ready to be integrated with actual LLM providers (OpenAI, Azure OpenAI, etc.) and can be used for production code generation scenarios.

 ---